Xcode 11 adds support for the Swift Package Manager. Here’s my quick guide to creating Swift packages with Xcode.

 If you want to remove the package dependency, you can do it from the project settings:

-You should now be able to import the library into your Swift code.
+You should now be able to import the library into your Swift projects and playgrounds.

 I recommend watching the two WWDC 2019 sessions on the Swift Package Manager.
 The first session covers using Swift packages, the second covers how to create and share your own:

 - WWDC 2019 Session 408 Adopting Swift Packages in Xcode

 - WWDC 2019 Session 410 Creating Swift Packages